taskforcesh/bullmq/docs/gitbook/guide/rate-limiting.md

 ## 2. Rate limiting jobs in groups, each group with the same defined limit

 The following will configure the rate limits so that jobs are grouped by an attribute `customerId`.
-Each grouping of those jobs will be rate limited seperately, but each group will have the same defined limit of 5 jobs per second:
+Each grouping of those jobs will be rate limited separately, but each group will have the same defined limit of 5 jobs per second:

 ```typescript
 import { Queue, Worker, QueueScheduler } from "bullmq";